Rudxain/xorsum/README.md

 This isn't a good hash function, it's only good for checksums, because it lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), flipping 1 input bit flips 1 output bit.
 It is intended to be a simple/basic, educational, and fast checksum algorithm.

 # Program
+The naming is based on Unix and GNU-coreutils naming conventions, like `cksum` and `md5sum`.
+The behavior of the program is also intended to be similar (but not identical) to those checksum programs.

 I'm still trying to fix the formatting of the output to be a single sequence of hex nibbles without delimiter.

 Currently, there's no support for Standard-Input, but it'll be added in the future.
 More flags and args will also be available later.